LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/09/README.md

 `data` should be at least `N*N`.

-In the file `nine.cpp`, there is a `TODO` comment where you should create three views, A, B, and C. When you are ready, you can compile and run the code:
+In the file `nine.cpp`, there is a `TODO` comment where you should create three views, A, B, and C. When you are ready, uncomment the COMPILE define on line 7;
+then you can compile and run the code:

 ```
 $ make nine